ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ### 1.2 Plan to Install HDF 1.2 on Local Machine

-This section is important to read through if you want to install NiFi on your local machine.
-Refer to step 3 if you read this section.
+You should read this section if you plan to install NiFi on your local machine.
+Once you have verified that your machine meets system requirements, proceed to Step 3.

 Does your system meet HDF's installation requirements?